github-education-resources/teachers/README.md

 ## How-to

 To be notified of all new activity, [watch the repository](https://help.github.com/articles/watching-repositories).
 Too many emails?
 Not a problem.
 You can use the "Subscribe" or "Unsubscribe" buttons on individual discussions.
 You can also toggle your global notification preferences in your [account settings](https://github.com/settings/notifications), to control which notifications go to email, and which only appear in your [Github.com notifications](https://github.com/notifications).

+Want to add images to your questions/comments, or stick in some :+1: :boom: :sunglasses: :mortar_board:?
+See [the Markdown guide](https://guides.github.com/features/mastering-markdown/).